 The Board has delegated authority to four standing committees: the Audit Committee, the Compensation Committee, the Governance and Stockholder Relations Committee and the Risk Oversight Committee (the "Committees") and the Committees regularly report on their activities and actions to the full Board.
 Each Committee consists of three or more directors who serve at the discretion of the Board.
 The Board usually makes Committee and Committee chair assignments annually at its meeting immediately following the Company's annual meeting of stockholders.
-Mr. Giordano will cease to serve on the Audit Committee upon his retirement from the Board at the Meeting.
-The Board will name Mr. Giordano's replacement to the Audit Committee promptly following the Meeting.
+Mr. Giordano will cease to serve on the Audit Committee promptly following the Meeting.
 The current composition of each Committee is as follows:

-Governance and Stockholder
+Governance and

-Directors Audit Committee Compensation Committee Relations Committee Risk Oversight Committee
+Directors Audit Committee Compensation Committee Stockholder Relations Committee Risk Oversight Committee

 Keh-Shew Lu Member

 Angie Chen Button (1)(2)(4) Chair Chair

 Elizabeth Bull (1)(4) Chair (3) Member

 Warren Chen (1) Member Member Chair

 Michael R. Giordano (1)(5) Member (3)

 Peter M. Menard (1)(5)

 Christina Wen-Chi Sung (1) Member Member Member

 Gary Yu Member

 (1) Independent director (as determined by the Board under the rules of The NASDAQ Stock Market LLC ("Nasdaq") and, in the case of members of the Audit Committee, the rules of the SEC).

-- (2) Ms. Button became Lead Director on May 23, 2023. - (3) Qualifies as an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K promulgated under the Exchange Act. - (4) Ms. Bull became Chair of the Audit Committee on May 23, 2023, replacing Ms. Button. - (5) Mr. Michael R. Giordano and Mr. Peter M. Menard are not standing for reelection at the Meeting.
+(2) Ms. Button became Lead Director on May 23, 2023.

+(3) Qualifies as an "audit committee financial expert" as that term is defined in Item 407(d)(5) of Regulation S-K promulgated under the Exchange Act.

+(4) Ms. Bull became Chair of the Audit Committee on May 23, 2023, replacing Ms. Button.

+(5) Mr. Michael R. Giordano and Mr. Peter M. Menard are not standing for reelection at the Meeting.